nratliff2078/nratliff2078/README.md

 ---

-### [3D Level Design - Tank Controls]
-**Engine:** Godot 4.3
-- Developed a 3D level with tank controls for player rotation
-- Designed collision and damage mechanics for enemy interactions
-- Utilized GLB models for wall and floor environments

----

 ### [Unreal Horror - Out of Sight]
 **Engine:** Unreal Engine 5.5
 - Designed from start to finish a small horror game using Unreal Blueprints.
 - Implemented player movement/Enemy handling.
 - Designed first-person character to implement with movement.

----

-## 🎨 3D Modeling and Animation
-- [3D Model - Deadpool
-  - Modeled in Maya 3D, textured with Adobe Substance 3D Painter
-  - Rigged and animated in Blender

 ---